 While The Art of Film Projection is definitely meant for beginners, it can be quite hard to follow along if the reader has no experience whatsoever with celluloid film or projectors.
 Personally, I have some experience working with amateur 16mm film projectors and on several occasions have been given tours of 35mm projectors at several venues.
 With this background, I was able to understand most of the jargon used throughout the book; however, there were multiple times I had to look up specific words or parts of a projector to understand what I had just read (or re-read).

 Also, the book almost exclusively focuses on film formats that are normally shown to larger audiences, 16mm, 35mm, and widescreen formats, without mentioning smaller formats for 8mm and Super 8 enthusiasts.
-Although the book does provide some information useful for those interested in getting their own 16mm projector (plenty are available on EBay) and screen films for themselves or friends and family, most of the information is aimed at educating projectionists working with archival prints of films.
+Although the book does provide some information useful for those interested in getting their own 16mm projector (plenty still available on EBay) and screen films for themselves or friends and family, most of the information is aimed at educating projectionists working with archival prints of films.

-As a guide on a niche subject of film, The Art of Film Projection will be a useful asset for those with access to archival film prints and large format film projectors.
+As a guide on a niche subject of film, The Art of Film Projection will be a useful asset for those with access to archival film prints and large-format film projectors.
 For those without an aspiration to acquire projectionist skills, the book still delivers on its promise to bring to light the work done by the often overlooked and unheralded art of the projectionist.